Research and Publications

 “The Chronology and Attribution of Royal Pyramids at Meroe and Gebel Barkal: BEG N 8, BEG N 12, BAR 5 and BAR 2”, Journal of Ancient Egyptian Interconnections V, March 2014.

 “Charles Brockden Brown and Women’s Rights.”
-Oxford Handbook on Charles Brockden Brown, ed.
+Forthcoming in Oxford Handbook on Charles Brockden Brown, ed.
 Philip Barnard and Stephen Shapiro.
-Oxford University Press.
-Forthcoming 2016.
+Oxford UP, 2018.